 Animal derived products

 Some people have concerns about animal derived products such as gelatin in vaccines.
 This may be for faith-based reasons or concerns about the safety of animal derived products.
-More information on animal derived products in vaccines can be found in the fact sheet National Immunisation Schedule vaccines and animal derived products on our Written Resources webpage.
+More information on animal derived products in vaccines can be found in the fact sheet Animal derived products and National Immunisation Schedule vaccines on our Written Resources webpage.

 - Ameratunga R, Gillis D, Gold M, Linneberg A, Elwood JM.
 Evidence refuting the existence of Autoimmune/Autoinflammatory Syndrome Induced by Adjuvants (ASIA).
 J Allergy Clin Immunol Pract.
 2017;5(6):1551-5.e1.

 - Karwowski MP, Stamoulis C, Wenren LM, Faboyede GM, Quinn N, Gura KM, et al. Blood and hair aluminum levels, vaccine history, and early infant development: A cross-sectional study.
 Acad Pediatr.
-Forthcoming 2017.
+2018;18(2):161-5.